-Nurse Salary in the United States
+Registered Nurse (RN) Salary in the US

-If you are thinking of becoming a nurse, you already understand what kind of skills and nursing credentials you need.
+If you are thinking of becoming a registered nurse, you already understand what kind of skills and nursing credentials you need.
 On the “Nurse Salary” website, we will focus mainly on nursing salaries, annual wage, hourly wage, and comparison with previous years.
 We will do our best always to update all our data and help you choose your career.

 We have gathered official data from the US Bureau of Labor Statistics to put together the US Nurse Salary website so you can be sure that all the data is up to date.
-The latest data are from 2019.
+The latest official data from BLS are from 2019.
 Now, considering COVID-19 situation that broke out in 2020. there is a chance that earnings will be different in the future, but we will have to wait for the new data for 2020.

-Registered nurses are in high demand, especially after all the events in 2020. job projections for the future are solid, according to BLS.
+Registered nurses (RN) are in high demand, especially after all the events in 2020. job projections for the future are solid, according to BLS.
 To earn higher than the average salary, you will need to obtain additional certifications, advanced degrees, specialize in a particular area.
 Every certificate and degree will improve your chances to get a job with a higher salary, get a position at a more prestigious hospital.

 Employment and Wages for Registered Nurses (RN)

+You will also learn that different places pay different salaries for the same type of work.
+There are many employers in the industry, and every single of them is a bit different.
 Top 5 employers for registered nurses in the United States with the highest levels of employment:

 |Industry||Hourly mean wage|